Obi1knube/Note-Taker-Obiora/README.md

 * `DELETE /api/notes/:id` should receive a query parameter that contains the id of a note to delete.
 To delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

 ## Review
+I have developed the Minimum Viable Product  of the assigned project.
+Delete Note Method will be implemented later.

-You are required to submit BOTH of the following for review:
+For the review, I have  BOTH of the following:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application  on heroku:  https://dashboard.heroku.com/apps/calm-thicket-07664

-* The URL of the GitHub repository, with a unique name and a README describing the project.
+* The URL of the GitHub repository: https://github.com/Obi1knube/Note-Taker-Obiora

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.